Jackson-Luu/AccommodationWebsite/README.md

 ## Description

-The Accommodation Portal offers a centralised service for people to book other people's properties as accommodation, or lsit their own properties for booking.
+The Accommodation Portal offers a centralised service for people to book other people's properties as accommodation, or list their own properties for booking.

 ### Features